cisagov/ScubaGoggles/baselines/commoncontrols.md

     - [T1204:003: Trusted Execution: Malicious Image](https://attack.mitre.org/techniques/T1204/003/)

 #### GWS.COMMONCONTROLS.16.2v0.3
-Early Access Apps Service Status SHOULD be set to OFF for everyone.
+User access to Early Access Apps SHOULD be disabled.

 - _Rationale_: Allowing early access to apps may expose users to apps that have not yet been fully vetted and may still need to undergo robust testing to ensure the latest security standards are met.
 - _Last modified:_ August 7, 2024